The Rigby Round (18 Cairngorm Munros) Scotland

 To many the Cairngorms represent an area of unique and unsurpassed wilderness.
 Nowhere in Great Britain can you stay so high for so long as their arctic-like plateaux roll on for miles before you.
 The spirit of this wild landscape appears to have cast its own magic spell by inspiring a tradition of true adventure running.
-In contrast to most other runs it is suggested that the route is completed solo and unsupported and, ideally, there should be no prior reconnoitre!
-The inaugural round was by Mark Rigby on 24-25 July 1988 in 22-44 ticking off 17 Munros in 75 miles with 19,000 feet of ascent during some horrendous weather.
-Since then Angel Peak has been elevated to Munro status and there as been steady stream of notable completions.
-These included Bob Berzins (1999) Phil Clark (2004 with one support point), Rob Woodall (2008) and Yiannis Tridimas (2009) before Digby Harris (2011) and then Paul Raistrick (2012) set new records with 20-49 and 19-34 respectively.
+In contrast to most other rounds it is suggested that the Rigby Round is completed solo and unsupported and, ideally, there should be no prior reconnoitre.

 Note: The route illustrated above is Mark Rigby's original 17 Munro round.
-Angel Peak (Sgurr an Lochain Uaine) was excluded but is shown as peak 18 as it now has Munro status.
+Angel Peak (Sgurr an Lochain Uaine) is now included and is shown as peak 18.

 Mark Rigby's schedule - The link to the Scottish Hill Runners website below provides a schedule for Mark Rigby's 17 Munros.
 Note that some two hours were spent sheltering in bothies and a faulty watch meant some of the later times were estimated.
 It also excludes Angel Peak which was not a Munro at that time.

 Rob Woodall's schedule - The report below includes a schedule for Rob Woodall's route of 18 Munros.